hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 I mainly go running and hiking so the regular Suunto Traverse is the best option for me and there is no need to pay for features which I don’t use.

 Of course, I could also get the new Suunto Spartan which features a color display and a touch screen.
 But are those two features worth the premium price over the Suunto Traverse or Ambit3 Vertical?
 It’s up to you!

-Update 26.01.2017: Garmin has released the Fenix 5X which I would currently buy as my favorite outdoor watch since it also offers the possibility to upload topo maps.

 <br>
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=cc781bfd-577f-4efb-9da6-75cb9fc7d1c2"></script>